OHSU-OCTRI/authentication-lib/README.md

 # OCTRI Authentication Library

 This library allows you to use the entities, services, and templates provided to bootstrap authentication into a new Spring Boot application.
-Domain classes for users and roles are provided, along with Flyway migrations to initiate the database.
+Domain classes for users and roles are provided along with Flyway migrations to initiate a MySQL database.
 Once configured, your application will have endpoints and UI for login and user management.
-In addition, failure and success handlers are provided that will persist all login attempts with IP addresses for auditing purposes.
+In addition, failure and success handlers are provided that will persist all login attempts with IP addresses for auditing purposes and lock an account after a configurable number of failed login attempts.

 ## Getting started

-The repo 'auth_example_project' in this project shows the minimum configuration needed to use the library.
-First, add this dependency to your pom:
+The repo 'auth_example_project' in this project shows a minimal web application that uses the library.
+When building your own application, add this dependency to your pom:

 ```
 		<dependency>